Limestone Run (Union County, Pennsylvania)

+It is named Bull Run in a section of downtown Lewisburg, including as it passes beside Hufnagle Park.

 Course

 The headwaters of Limestone Run are underground.
 The stream begins on the western border of East Buffalo Township and the eastern border of Buffalo Township, near the community of Lochiel.
 The stream flows northeast for a short distance, crossing Pennsylvania Route 45, and then turns west, following Pennsylvania Route 45.
 After several miles, it turns briefly southeast and crosses Pennsylvania Route 45 before turning northeast and crossing the state route again.
 It then enters Lewisburg and turns southeast, crossing U.S. Route 15 and Pennsylvania Route 45.
-The stream enters the West Branch Susquehanna River in southeastern Lewisburg, near Bucknell University.
+The stream enters the West Branch Susquehanna River in southeastern Lewisburg, near Bucknell University, including passing beneath Market Street and University Avenue.

-Tributaries

-Limestone Run has six tributaries.
-Only one of them, Miller Run, is officially named.
+Limestone Run has six tributaries, of which only Miller Run is officially named.